nephio-project/porch/docs/content/en/docs/5_architecture_and_components/package-cache/cr-cache.md

 ### Cache Invalidation

-The CR Cache uses **full cache flush** for package deletion:
+The CR Cache uses **selective invalidation** for package revision deletion:

-**Package deletion:**
+**Package revision deletion:**
-- Deletes package from Git repository
+- Deletes specific package revision from Git repository
+- Removes only that revision from in-memory cache
+- Deletes corresponding PackageRev CR
+- Other cached package revisions remain unaffected
-- Flushes entire in-memory cache for the repository
+- Recomputes latest revision for the package

-- Forces re-fetch from Git on next access
-- Ensures cache consistency after deletion
+**Package deletion (all revisions):**
+- Packages are deleted by removing all their revisions individually

 **Implications:**
-- Simple invalidation strategy
+- Efficient invalidation - only deleted revision removed from cache
+- No full cache rebuild required
-- Temporary performance impact on next access
+- No performance impact on other package revisions
-- Guarantees no stale data remains
-- Trade-off: rebuilds cache even for unaffected packages
+- Memory freed immediately for deleted revision